BrandonFurman/math5610/SoftwareManual/VectorOperations/vecOuterProduct.md

 15 18 21 24
 20 24 28 32
 ```
-However, if the order of the inputs is reversed then the following is output to the console.
+However, if the order of the inputs is reversed then the following is output to the console instead.
 ```
-10 15 20 12
+10 15 20
-12 18 24 14
+12 18 24
-14 21 28 16
+14 21 28
+16 24 32
 ```

 **Implementation/Code:** This function is implemented as follows: